-- Gaucher disease is caused by more than 400 different mutations in GBA, the gene that encodes glucosylceramidase (βglucosidase). - Gaucher disease is rare, although the frequency of diseasecausing alleles is greater than 0.03 in Ashkenazi Jews. - The most common allele is produced by an A-to-G mutation that results in a single amino acid substitution. - DNA screening for the five most common Gaucher alleles detects 97% of all mutations found in this population.
+- Gaucher disease is caused by more than 400 different mutations in GBA, the gene that encodes glucosylceramidase (βglucosidase). - Gaucher disease is rare, although the frequency of diseasecausing alleles is greater than 0.03 in Ashkenazi Jews.
+In northern Europe - The most common allele is produced by an A-to-G mutation that results in a single amino acid substitution.
+Gausher - DNA screening for the five most common Gaucher alleles detects 97% of all mutations found in this population.
+Definite test